 - Smoked Paprika– Provides a nice hue, but also an undertone of smokiness.
 Sweet paprika works too.
 Either will give flavor, but not be spicy or overpowering, making these appealing to a range of palates.

-How to Make Baked Chicken Thighs
+How to bake Chicken Thighs in the Oven

 - Paste– The paste is key because this flavors the chicken without having to marinate it for hours.
 I’m busy, so sometimes I don’t even think about the dinner menu until an hour before we need to eat.
 No flavor is sacrificed using this blend made with olive oil, lemon zest, garlic, onion, Italian seasoning, salt and pepper.